pixlie/dwata/README.md

 # dwata

-## Your personal assistant
+## Communications: managed
 One app for your emails, calendars, files, Slack, LinkedIn and much more.
-Blazing fast search, offline access for unlimited email accounts.
+Blazing fast search, offline access for unlimited accounts.

 Open source and runs on your laptop for complete privacy. dwata **does not** send any data (not even product analytics) outside your computer without your explicit permission.